-- 17. To strengthen implementation, especially at the subnational level, the MSG and the government are encouraged to explore ways of expanding EITI reporting on both mandatory and voluntary social expenditures with a view to enhancing transparency on key issues of interest to local stakeholders. - 18.
-To strengthen implementation, particularly at the subnational level, EITI Colombia is encouraged to develop a robust communicational strategy, including capacity-building at the regional and community levels, and follow a time-bound implementation plan.
-The strategy could bolster the EITI's role in coordinating efforts across several government agencies related to extractive industry, particularly in subnational outreach. - 19.
-To strengthen implementation and to make future reporting exercises cost efficient, EITI Colombia is encouraged to collaborate with other government agencies, especially the regulators ANH (hydrocarbons) and ANM (mining) to ensure that these agencies' information system are integrated as mainstreamed EITI disclosure mechanisms. - 20.
-To strengthen implementation EITI Colombia is encouraged to canvass stakeholders broadly in following up on past EITI recommendations and designing the scope of future work plans and EITI reporting exercises, for instance CSOs' calls for tax liability calculation reports. - 21.
-EITI Colombia should increase coverage of total royalty payments to Government in mining sector as 72% coverage at present leaves a gap of 28%.
-It is recognized that each company in this sector accounted for less than 1% of royalty payments, however, the definition of materiality may be suitably modified to cover more payments unless it is not cost-effective to do so. - 22.
-If resources (time, financial cost) don't limit the exercise, EITI Colombia should maintain overall coverage of 90% or more of total revenue. - 23.
+EITI's role in coordinating efforts across several government agencies related to extractives, particularly in subnational outreach.

+- 18. To strengthen implementation and to make future reporting exercises cost efficient, EITI Colombia is encouraged to collaborate with other government agencies, especially the regulators ANH (hydrocarbons) and ANM (mining) to ensure that these agencies' information system are integrated as mainstreamed EITI disclosure mechanisms. - 19.
+To strengthen implementation EITI Colombia is encouraged to canvass stakeholders broadly in following up on past EITI recommendations and designing the scope of future work plans and EITI reporting exercises, for instance CSOs' calls for tax liability calculation reports. - 20.
+If resources (time, financial cost) don't limit the exercise, EITI Colombia should maintain overall coverage of 90% or more of total revenue. - 21.
 Though Colombia has made satisfactory progress under provision 4.5 as Ecopetrol already published information on most aspects required by the EITI standards, its representatives expressed willingness to engage further with the MSG and other stakeholders to explore further ways of enhancing transparency, governance and fiscal contributions.
-EITI should work towards that objective. - 24.
-If the financial data under provision 4.7 is consistent with SEC and EU rules then reporting at project level is required.
-In that case "satisfactory progress" will need to be downgraded.
+EITI should work towards that objective, working with the multi-stakeholder group and other stakeholders to analyse additional ways of improving transparency, governance and fiscal contributions within the EITI initiative.